mdh266/CrimeTime/README.md

 **Usage**

-Run the command in the CrimeTime directory:
+Run the command in the /CrimeTime/ directory:

 *python run.py*